tannewt/wa-law.org/bill/2021-22/sb/5249/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/Senate%20Bills/5249.xml)
 ## Section 2
-(1) The state board of education shall consider for adoption the profile of a graduate recommended by the mastery-based learning work group under section 1 of this act.
+1. The state board of education shall consider for adoption the profile of a graduate recommended by the mastery-based learning work group under section 1 of this act.
 The state board of education may consider modifications to the profile and must adopt the recommended or modified profile by April 30, 2022.

+2. [Empty]

-(2)(a) The state board of education shall propose rules by December 31, 2022, to align graduation requirements under RCW 28A.230.090 and 28A.655.250 to support implementation of the adopted profile of a graduate.
+    a.
+The state board of education shall propose rules by December 31, 2022, to align graduation requirements under RCW 28A.230.090 and 28A.655.250 to support implementation of the adopted profile of a graduate.

-(b) In developing the rules, the state board of education shall consider:
+    b.
+In developing the rules, the state board of education shall consider:

-(i) Whether changes to the core subject area requirements, flexible credits, and noncredit requirements should be made and what those changes should be;
+        i.
+Whether changes to the core subject area requirements, flexible credits, and noncredit requirements should be made and what those changes should be;

-(ii) The relationship between credits and core subject area requirements; and (iii) How the following components of the high school diploma work together as a system of graduation requirements designed to declare that a student is ready for success in postsecondary education, gainful employment, and civic engagement and is equipped with the skills to be a lifelong learner: The high school and beyond plan and the credit and subject area graduation requirements under RCW 28A.230.090 and the graduation pathway options under RCW 28A.655.250.
+        ii.
+The relationship between credits and core subject area requirements; and

+        iii.
+How the following components of the high school diploma work together as a system of graduation requirements designed to declare that a student is ready for success in postsecondary education, gainful employment, and civic engagement and is equipped with the skills to be a lifelong learner: The high school and beyond plan and the credit and subject area graduation requirements under RCW 28A.230.090 and the graduation pathway options under RCW 28A.655.250.

-(c) By December 31, 2022, the state board shall forward the proposed rules to the education committees of the legislature in accordance with the process described in RCW 28A.230.090.
+    c.
+By December 31, 2022, the state board shall forward the proposed rules to the education committees of the legislature in accordance with the process described in RCW 28A.230.090.

-(3) This section expires December 31, 2023.
+3. This section expires December 31, 2023.

 ## Section 3
 > This section modifies existing section [28A.655.260](/rcw/28A_common_school_provisions/28A.655_academic_achievement_and_accountability.md).
 Here is the [modified chapter](rcw/28A_common_school_provisions/28A.655_academic_achievement_and_accountability.md) for context.